fBedecarrats/metadata_navigator/README.md

 ## Install Amundsen (bundled with Neo4J)
+Clone Amundsen master branch from Github: `git clone --recursive https://github.com/lyft/amundsen.git`

+Move to the folder: `cd amundsen`
+Launch Amundsen: `docker-compose -f docker-amundsen.yml up`
+>Troubleshooting: if the former ends with an error, shut the process down (ctrl+c in terminal) and launch a new command to extend the virtual memory available to Elasticsearch (cf. https://github.com/lyft/amundsen/issues/77): `sudo sysctl -w vm.max_map_count=262144`, then relaunch the previous command (`docker-compose -f docker-amundsen.yml up`).

-Clone Amundsen master branch from Github: `git clone --recursive https://github.com/lyft/amundsen.git` Populate the database with dummy data (4 fake tables included in Amundsen repo)
+Populate the database with dummy data (4 fake tables included in Amundsen repo)
-`cd amundsen`

 `cd amundsendatabuilder`
 `python3 -m venv venv`
 `pip3 install -r requirements.txt`
 `python3 setup.py install`
 `python3 example/scripts/sample_data_loader.py`

-Go back to ~/Docker/Amundsen: `cd ..`
-Launch Amundsen: `docker-compose -f docker-amundsen.yml up`

->Troubleshooting: if the former ends with an error, extend the virtual memory available to Elasticsearch (cf. https://github.com/lyft/amundsen/issues/77): `sudo sysctl -w vm.max_map_count=262144`

 Connect to the interface with your web browser to check that it dispays something: http://localhost:5000
 A Neo4J instance was installed along with Amundsen.
 Launch the Neo4J web interface: http://localhost:7474/